oriceon/vagrant-virtual-machine-for-web-development/readme.md

   `serve domain.dev domainFolderName`

   will add and enable vhost in /etc/nginx/sites-available and /etc/nginx/sites-enabled with document root /vagrant/shared/www/**domainFolderName**

 #Enter in ssh

 `vagrant ssh`

+#Wiki

+If you want to use your custom puPHPet files and install separately you could see [documentation here](https://github.com/oriceon/vagrant-virtual-machine-for-web-development/wiki)